Cost to Plaster a Ceiling

 How should I pay the plasterer?

-Never pay tradespeople in full up front.
-For larger jobs, the plasterer might ask for a small deposit before work begins.
-But never pay more than 20% upfront, and only pay the balance once the job is finished and you've inspected the work and are happy with it.
-It's a good idea to ensure payment terms are put down in writing as part of the quote.
+For larger jobs, the plasterer might ask for a small deposit before work begins, however, you shouldn't pay more than 20% upfront.
+Only pay the balance once the job is finished and you're happy with the work.
+It's also a good idea to ensure payment terms are put down in writing as part of the quote.

 Ready to get a price for your home improvement project?